-Do I still need to wear a face mask after getting the vaccine?
-Do I need to social-distance after being vaccinated?
+Do I still need to wear a face mask and social distance after getting the vaccine?

 With new mutations of the coronavirus, there is still a lot that is unknown and changing.
 It’s a good idea to check the CDC’s website on travel recommendations by destination.
-Because the risk of travel is still very high, the CDC recommends delaying travel and staying home.
+If you are not fully vaccinated, the CDC recommends delaying travel and staying home.

 When can I see friends and family who have been vaccinated?